aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 The next step is to import `aws-exports.js` configuration file into your app.

 Note that the file extension for the Amplify configuration file is '.js'.
-Since we are using TypeScript, you need to change the file extension from '.js' to '.ts' to import the file.
+Since we are using TypeScript, you need to change the file extension from '.js' to '.ts' to be able to import the file.
 This can be a bit tricky when you are adding new cloud features; you need to rename the latest version of *aws-exports.js* every time your backend is updated.
 Consider using a task-runner that will make this operation for you.
 {: .callout .callout--info}

 To configure your app, open *src/main.ts* and make the following changes in code: